 The Harvard On-Campus Experience

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least four of your courses, which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least two courses (8 credits), which offers you in-person access to faculty, campus resources, and the academic community.

 On-campus requirements can ordinarily be completed through: